Description

 Squint

-Squint is a cool command-line tool that's totally free and open source!
-It’s written in C and is designed to help you duplicate your monitor's output into another X11 window.
-This is super handy if you want to show off a presentation on multiple screens without any hassle!
+Squint is a cool, free, and open-source tool built in C. It's designed to help you mirror your monitor's output in a separate X11 window.
+This way, you can easily show your presentations on multiple screens without any hassle.

-With Squint, you can easily display demos on several monitors at once.
-The best part?
-You don't have to clone your whole screen!
-This means your laptop’s LCD stays clear, letting you keep working while the audience sees what they need.
+With Squint, you can display demos on more than one monitor at the same time.
+And guess what?
+You don’t have to clone your whole screen!
+This means that while you're presenting or showing off something, your laptop’s LCD screen stays completely free for you to keep working.

 Installing Squint on Linux

-If you’re ready to get started with Squint, installing it on your GNU/Linux system is pretty straightforward.
-First, you'll need to grab the bz2 archive from Softpedia or the project’s official website.
-Just save it somewhere easy to find, then extract all those files.
+If you're ready to try out Squint, installing it on your GNU/Linux setup is pretty straightforward.
+First, you'll need to download the bz2 archive from Softpedia or directly from the project's official site (check the link at the end!).
+Once it's downloaded, save it somewhere on your computer.

 • for squint FOR LINUX